aabtop/reify/README.md

 While only used by Reify at the time of this writing, IDT is meant to be independent from Reify, though I don't think that's currently reflected in the codebase :(.
 The folder [src/interface](src/interface) contains the Reify-specific code that interacts with IDT.

+The source IDT file (e.g. [from hypo](./projects/hypo/src/interface/ReifyInputInterface.hs)) is used to generate three target interfaces:

+1. The TypeScript interface, defined by [TargetTypeScript.hs](src/third_party/idt/src/TargetTypeScript.hs).
+1. The C++ V8 bindings layer, defined by [TargetCppV8.hs](src/third_party/idt/src/TargetCppV8.hs).
+1. The pure C++ interface, defined by [TargetCppImmutableRefCounted.hs](src/third_party/idt/src/TargetCppImmutableRefCounted.hs).

+Note that the interfaces described by the IDT are very abstract.
+They can be used to generate C++ and TypeScript interfaces, but they may also be used to generate other backend targets, such as JSON and binary representations.

+As a bonus, a description of the IDT types themselves can be defined by IDT, as is done in [IdtIdt.hs](src/third_party/idt/src/IdtIdt.hs).

 ## Development environment

 The root [Dockerfile](Dockerfile) in this repository defines the basic Linux development environment setup, and so the project can always be built from within that container.
-Outside of that though, all you need to have installed is Nix.
+Outside of that though, all you need to have installed is [Nix](https://nixos.org/nix/).
 From [Getting Nix](https://nixos.org/download.html):

 ```
 curl -L https://nixos.org/nix/install | sh